acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 # Setup

+!!! warning "Development environment only"

+    This setup describes the current development and testing environment for the Saml implementation of Exerplaza.
+    The SAML implementation has not been validated for production deployment yet.

+!!! note:

+    Exerplaza’s current SAML implementation is based on PySAML2.
+    If you need additional information about library behaviour or configuration, refer to the [PySAML2 documentation](https://pysaml2.readthedocs.io/).

 This guide explains how to initialize and configure the SAML Service Provider (SP) implementation used by Exerplaza.

+The goal of this setup is to reproduce the development testing environment and verify the complete SAML authentication flow locally.

 The documented setup reproduces the development environment used for testing:
 - Exerplaza as the Service Provider;